Language selection

 Therefore, there is a need for clear standards for the avoidance of convective weather during approach and landing.
 This will reduce the ambiguity involved in decision making in the face of a rapidly changing weather phenomenon, and the likelihood that factors such as operational pressures, stress, or fatigue will adversely affect a crew’s decision to conduct an approach.

-The Department of Transport establish clear standards limiting approaches and landings in convective weather for all air transport operators at Canadian airports.
+Therefore, the Board recommended that the Department of Transport establish clear standards limiting approaches and landings in convective weather for all air transport operators at Canadian airports.
+(TSB Recommendation A07-01)

 In its response, Transport Canada states it will consider this recommendation in consultation with other international aviation authorities with a view to harmonizing any regulatory initiatives that may result from this recommendation.
 In addition, Transport Canada is preparing an Issue Paper on this subject, to be presented at the next International Civil Aviation Organization (ICAO) Standard and Recommended Procedures working group meeting in Montreal, scheduled for summer 2008.